 Fix 6: Update in Safe Mode

-Restart your computer and press F8 repeatedly as it boots (on some computers, use Shift + F8 or access through Settings > System > Recovery).
-Select "Safe Mode with Networking."
+When your computer starts up, press F8 repeatedly (on some computers, use Shift + F8 or go to Settings > System > Recovery).
+Choose "Safe Mode with Networking."

-I used this method when antivirus software was blocking a Windows 11 update.
-The antivirus doesn't load in Safe Mode, so the update installed without interference.
-After rebooting normally, everything worked perfectly.
+I used this method when antivirus software stopped a Windows 11 update from happening.
+The antivirus doesn't start up in Safe Mode, so the update went through without any problems.
+After restarting normally, everything worked perfectly.

 Fix 7: Use Windows Update Assistant or Media Creation Tool